0

 – jsotola

-Jun 3, 2020 at 7:06
+Commented Jun 3, 2020 at 7:06

 • Several years ago I tried something similar for the company I worked at that time.
 Since DC (direct current) lets the electrodes corrode faster, we used AC (alternating current) with a rectangular wave form.
 Sounds scientific, but it was simply done by changing between VCC and GND.
 The current through the water is different from the current through air, and it can be detected.
 You might need some analogue circuitry, though, before you can attach your Arduino.
 However, I don't recall any experiences how long this worked.
-Jun 3, 2020 at 9:38
+Commented Jun 3, 2020 at 9:38

 1 Answer 1